 In accordance with article 23 of the organic law of 17 December 2012 on public finance programming and governance, the High Council of Public Finance issues an opinion on the compliance of the general government structural balance presented in the budget settlement bill for 2018 with the multi-year targets.

 The High Council of Public Finance updates its opinion released on 15 May.

 [The complete document in English will be available in the coming days]

-Excluding the impact of Areva's recapitalization in 2017, expenditure effort would be zero in 2017 (compared with -0.2 point) and +0.2 point in 2018 (compared with +0.4 point), which would reduce structural adjustment and effort in 2018 to zero.
+Excluding the impact of Areva's recapitalization in 2017, expenditure effort would be zero in 2017 (instead of -0.2 point) and 0.1 point in 2018 (instead of 0.3 point), resulting in a slightly negative structural adjustment and effort in 2018 (-0.1 point).

 The High Council points out that, while the reduction in the structural deficit in 2018 is close to the path set out in the Programming Law, the structural balance (-2.3 points of GDP) remains well below the medium-term objective (-0.4 percentage point of GDP) defined in that text.